jvamvas/mbr/experiments/reference_aggregation/README.md

 ## Code for the paper "Efficient Minimum Bayes Risk Decoding with Reference Aggregation"

-- The research code in this directory implements _reference aggregation_, an efficiency method for MBR that uses aggregate reference representations for faster utility estimation.
+- The research code in this directory implements reference aggregation, an efficiency method for MBR that uses aggregate reference representations for faster utility estimation.
 - We apply reference aggregation to two metrics: ChrF and COMET.
 - Unlike the **mbr** package, the code in this directory is purely research-oriented (= reproducing the tables and figures in our paper) and not optimized for usability.